 ENCROACHING U.S. INFLUENCES

-Eventually, without quick and easy access for Canadians, southern British Columbia essentially became a commercial extension of the U.S.
+Eventually, without quick and easy access for Canadians, southern British Columbia essentially became a commercial extension of the United States.

-Canadian officials agreed a second railroad was required to help maintain Canadian sovereignty and keep mining revenues within Canada.
+Canadian officials determined a second railroad was required to help maintain Canadian sovereignty and keep mining revenues within Canada.

 The KVR portion of the CPR was one piece of a monumental project.
-Taking nearly two decades to complete with costs soaring above $20 million, labourers worked through two mountain ranges to complete the trans-continental railway that eventually united Canada.
+It took nearly two decades to complete, with costs soaring above $20 million, as labourers worked through two mountain ranges to complete the transcontinental railway that eventually united Canada.

 ‘BUILDING THE CP RAILWAY’